reactiveui/website/input/docs/getting-started/installation/index.md

 # Development Packages

-Pre-release nuget packages are uploaded to the Reactive UI [MyGet Feed](https://www.myget.org/F/reactiveui/api/v2/package/).
+Pre-release nuget packages are uploaded to the Reactive UI [GitHub Packages](https://github.com/orgs/reactiveui/packages).
 You can use this feed to access hotfixes before they are released and to help the maintainers verify resolution to issues.

 1. Visit https://www.visualstudio.com/en-us/docs/package/nuget/consume
-2. Configure in the following address `https://www.myget.org/F/reactiveui/api/v3/index.json`
+2. Configure in the following address `https://nuget.pkg.github.com/reactiveui/index.json`